itzsrikanth/webpack-explained/tapable.md

   save a copy of options in `this` context
 - deinit(): unset all `this` context as `undefined`
 - contentWithInterceptors(options)
-  - Unable to figure out where `this.content` is set
+  - In my opinion, `this.content` used here is set in class which extends this class
   - got three events- `onError`, `onResult` and `onDone`
   - returns a string for each interceptor as below.
 Similarly for result and done.
     ```